-UNIVERSITY PARK, Pa. — Beef, sheep, meat-goat and swine producers looking for information on how to make their livestock enterprises more profitable can take advantage of four home-study courses offered by Penn State Extension this winter.
+UNIVERSITY PARK, Pa. -- Pennsylvania producers looking for information about how to make their livestock enterprises more profitable through pasture and grazing management can take advantage of a home study course offered by Penn State Extension this fall.

-Lesson topics include production basics, selection principles (beef), nutrition, health, reproduction, marketing and financial issues.
+Lesson topics include getting started with pastures, plants in the pasture, pasture management, pasture facilities, grazing management and grazing economics.
 Each lesson has information about the topic and a worksheet for producers to complete and mail or email back to Penn State Extension for comments.
 Producers also can submit questions they would like to have answered.

-"Each course is a great way for producers to learn new information without having to rearrange their schedule to accommodate a meeting," said Melanie Barkley, an extension educator based in Bedford County, who is coordinating the courses.
-"Producers can study the lessons at their leisure in their own home.
-The courses are designed for beginning producers and for those who wish to start a livestock operation in the future."
+"Home study is a great way for producers to learn new information without having to rearrange their schedule to accommodate a meeting," said Melanie Barkley, an extension educator based in Bedford County, who is coordinating the course.
+"Producers can study the lessons at their leisure in their own home."

-Worksheet questions are designed to assist producers with analyzing their current operation.
+Worksheet questions are designed to assist producers with analyzing their current grazing practices.
 Course instructors address comments to participants' individual situations to better help them improve their management skills.

-The cost for each course is $50 if taken via email and the internet and $85 if taken using U.S. Postal Service deliveries.
-The deadline for registration is Jan.
-20.
+Cost for each course is $50 if taken via email and the Internet and $85 if taken using U.S. Postal Service deliveries.
+The deadline for registration is Oct.
+5.